OrcaStructure/aden/adenhome/NOTES.md

 - Autogenerate schedules tasks as early as possible inside their mode windows.
 - Planned blocks display title + time range and a mode-colored stripe.
 - Task config includes Move up / Move down to reorder tasks.
+- Mode rail supports inline renaming and adding new modes (saved to Firestore).
+- Modes (except Personal) can be removed; tasks + hour modes fall back to Personal.
 - Planner state auto-saves to Firestore after changes.

 ## Behaviors to Add Later